-They can be electric, or ones operated manually with a hand crank.
-In the 1930s, Pea Sheller appeared that you attached to a stand mixer, with the axis of the mixer powering the machine.
+They can be electric, or operated manually with a hand crank.
+In the 1930s, pea shellers appeared that you attached to a stand mixer, with the axis of the mixer powering the machine.

-The general idea with all Pea Shellers seems to be the pods get fed through rubber rollers, which squeezes them just enough to make the peas pop out, without squishing the peas.
+The general idea with all pea shellers seems to be that the pods get fed through rubber rollers, which squeezes them just enough to make the peas pop out, without squishing the peas.

-Some people made their own from old wringer-washers.
+Some people make their own from old wringer-washers.

 Commercial ones can spew out upwards of 500 kg (1100 pounds) of shelled peas per hour.